sampadkar21/PsycheSmol/README.md

 ---

-A compact counseling-oriented language model built with a three-stage alignment pipeline:
+A compact counseling-oriented language model built with a two-stage alignment pipeline:

 1. **Base model**: `HuggingFaceTB/SmolLM2-135M-Instruct`
 2. **SFT stage**: supervised fine-tuning on the chosen responses